dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-quickstart.md

 Scheduled dbt jobs can be configured in Deployment environments.
 These deployment environments must be configured with deployment credentials.
 Unlike Development credentials which run with the permissions of a human being, deployment credentials should be configured with a service account database user.
 We recommend configuring deployment environments to run as a user named dbt_cloud (or similar) in your database.

-To create an Environment, click the "Deploy" navigation link and select "Environments" from the menu.
-You can then click the “Create Environment” button where you can specify the dbt version and custom branch (if applicable) that dbt Cloud should use to build your project.
-Additionally, the deployment credentials for the Environment can be configured on this page.
+To create an environment, click **Deploy** in the upper left and select **Environments** from the menu.
+You can then click **Create Environment** where you can specify the dbt version and custom branch (if applicable) that dbt Cloud should use to build your project.
+Additionally, the deployment credentials for the environment can be configured on this page.

 <Lightbox src="/img/docs/dbt-cloud/dbt-quickstart-environment.png" title="Creating a new deployment environment"/>

 ## Create a new job

 Now that dbt Cloud is able to clone your dbt repo and connect to your warehouse, you're ready to create a new job!
-To create a job, click the "Deploy" navigation link and select "Jobs" from the menu.
-On the next page, click the "Create Job" button.
-In the job creation interface, you can specify the environment that the job should use, as well as commands and configuration for your new job.
+To create a job, click **Deploy** in the upper left and select **Jobs**.
+On the next page, click **Create Job**.
+In the Create New Job page, you can specify the environment that the job should use, as well as commands and configuration for your new job.

 <Lightbox src="/img/docs/dbt-cloud/dbt-quickstart-new-job.png" title="An example job definition"/>